-Trainer Series: Coach Stripp Shares his Favorite SKLZ Training Routines
+Trainer Series: Coach Stripp Shares his Favorite SKLZ Training Routine

 Only good things can happen when you add SKLZ sports performance products to sports training.
 Our very own Jeff Stripp—Sales and Customer Experience Expert by day, Mount Greylock High School Lacrosse Coach by night—shows us how quality products and creative routines make for a killer practice.
 Take it away, Coach Stripp!